-A number of studies have shown that blood eosinophil counts predict the magnitude of the effect of ICS (added on top of regular maintenance bronchodilator treatment) in preventing future exacerbations and blood eosinophil counts are recommended by GOLD to guide the use of ICS as part of pharmacological management.
-(59-64)
+A number of studies have shown that blood eosinophil counts predict the magnitude of the effect of ICS (added on top of regular maintenance bronchodilator treatment) in preventing future exacerbations and blood eosinophil counts are recommended by GOLD to guide the use of ICS as part of pharmacological management (see Figure 3.7 & Figure 3.9).(65-70)

-There is evidence that on average blood eosinophil counts are higher in COPD patients, although there is marked overlap with controls.
-(65.66) Higher blood eosinophil counts in COPD patients are associated with increased lung eosinophil numbers and the presence of higher levels of markers of type-2 inflammation in the airways, although the concordance between blood and lung/airways T2 biomarkers is not strict.
-(67,68) These differences in airway inflammation may explain the differential response to ICS treatment according to blood eosinophil counts.
-(69)
+There is evidence that on average blood eosinophil counts are higher in COPD patients, although there is marked overlap with controls.(71,72) Higher blood eosinophil counts in COPD patients are associated with increased lung Be sure to read and understand the paragraph entitled Important Purpose & Liability Disclaimer eosinophil numbers and the presence of higher levels of markers of type-2 inflammation in the airways, although the concordance between blood and lung/airways T2 biomarkers is not strict.(73,74) These differences in airway inflammation may explain the differential response to ICS treatment according to blood eosinophil counts.(75)

-The repeatability of blood eosinophil counts in a large primary care population appears reasonable, (20) although greater variability is observed at higher thresholds.
-(2.1) Better reproducibility is observed at the lower thresholds (e.g., 100 cells/μL).
-(22) Blood eosinophil counts can help clinicians estimate the likelihood of a beneficial preventive response to the addition of ICS to regular bronchodilator treatment, and thus can be used as a biomarker in conjunction with clinical assessment when making decisions regarding ICS use.
+The repeatability of blood eosinophil counts in a large primary care population appears reasonable, (76) although greater variability is observed at higher thresholds.
+(77) Better reproducibility is observed at the lower thresholds (e.g., 100 cells/ $\mu$ L).
+(78) Blood eosinophil counts can help clinicians estimate the likelihood of a beneficial preventive response to the addition of ICS to regular bronchodilator treatment, and thus can be used as a biomarker in conjunction with clinical assessment when making decisions regarding ICS use.

-Cohort studies have produced differing results with regard to the ability of blood eosinophils to predict future exacerbation outcomes, with either no relationship(73) or a positive relationship reported.^(74,75) Differences between studies are likely to be related to different previous exacerbation histories and ICS use.
+Cohort studies have produced differing results with regard to the ability of blood eosinophils to predict future exacerbation outcomes, with either no relationship(79) or a positive relationship reported.(80,81) Differences between studies are likely to be related to different previous exacerbation histories and ICS use.
 There is insufficient evidence to recommend that blood eosinophils should be used to predict future exacerbation risk on an individual basis in COPD patients.
-Greater FEV1 decline was observed in mild to moderate COPD patients with higher blood eosinophil counts in a population where ICS use was low,(76) highlighting the possible usefulness of blood eosinophil counts as a prognostic biomarker for lung function decline when not confounded by ICS use.
-In younger individuals without COPD, higher blood eosinophil counts are associated with increased risk of subsequent development of COPD.(77)
+Greater FEV1 decline was observed in mild to moderate COPD patients with higher blood eosinophil counts in a population where ICS use was low,(82) highlighting the possible usefulness of blood eosinophil counts as a prognostic biomarker for lung function decline when not confounded by ICS use.
+In younger individuals without COPD, higher blood eosinophil counts are associated with increased risk of subsequent development of COPD.(83)